Tam Leadership, Team Dynamics and Time Management:

 Use effective delegation techniques in a workplace setting;

-Use practical techniques for organising work;
+Use practical techniques for organising work.

 Part 1: Salient Team Dynamic Issues